bufferapp/buffer-static-upload/README.md

 $ buffer-static-upload -h
 Usage of buffer-static-upload:
   -bucket string
       the s3 bucket to upload to (default "static.buffer.com") -dir string
-    	required, the directory to upload files to in the bucket -files string
+      required, the directory to upload files to in the bucket -dry-run
+      print the output only, skip file uploads and manifest creation -files string
-    	the path to the files you'd like to upload, ex. "public/**/.*js,public/style.css" -o string
+      the path to the files you'd like to upload, ex. "public/**/.*js,public/style.css" -format string
-    	the json file you'd like your generate (default "staticAssets.json")
+      format of the output [json,csv] (default "json") -o string
+      the filename for the versions manifest (default "staticAssets.json") -v	print the current buffer-static-upload version
 ```

 For example, you can use glob patterns to match multiple sets of files: